xgli411/HE-LightYOLO/README.md

 # HE-LightYOLO
-Paper: An highly efficient and lightweight YOLO for steel surface defects detection.
+Paper: A highly efficient and lightweight YOLO for steel surface defects detection.

 ## Introduction
 Here is the structure of the forthcoming HE-LightYOLO.